Hang91/Algorithm-questions/README.md

 The solution set must not contain duplicate quadruplets.

 #### Discussion:
-This question is similar to [3Sum Closest](#chapter-1-question-3) Sort the array.
-And use two pointers, pointer1, pointer2, to iterate the array, and use two pointers, left, right, that start from pointer2 and a.length - 1 to make the sum move around target.
+This question is similar to [3Sum Closest](#chapter-1-question-2).
+Sort the array.
+And use two pointers, pointer1, pointer2, to iterate the array, and use two pointers, left, right, which start from pointer2 and a.length - 1 to make the sum move around target.

 Time complexity is O(n^3).
 Brute force solution's time complexity is O(n^4);